alexroan/Journal/README.md

 ```

 The entry is saved to a date-stamped markdown file, preceded with the time of entry inside the file.

+The changes are then added to git staging, committed and pushed to remote.

+### Read journal

 To read the whole journal, starting from the latest entry, run the following: